 Student feedback was taken on a predesigned questionnaire.
-The questionnaire was uploaded on the eUniv (learning management system LMS) of the university.
+The questionnaire was uploaded on the euniv (learning management system LMS) of the university.
 The questionnaire consisted of six parameters viz.
 General, Content, Pedagogy, Communication/ Control, eUniv and Overall Rating.
 Parameter General had one item namely 'regular and punctual in taking the classes.
 Content had two items namely 'has good subject matter knowledge/command over the subject' and 'subject or the topic is presented systematically, clearly and according to the lecture schedule'.
 Parameter Pedagogy had two items namely 'encourage students participation and class discussions' and 'use of PPTs/audio-visual aids/examples/diagrams'.
-Parameter Communication/Control had two items namely 'easily/comfortably manages/ handles (any misconduct behavior) the students in class' and 'language/words/gestures/sound is loud & easily understood'.
-Parameter Euniv had two items namely 'course supplement on euniv is regularly updated with sufficient content (lecture schedule, PPT, Pdf, student notes, video lectures)' and ' takes tests, assignments etc. on euniv'.
-Parameter Overall Rating consisted of two items 'should he/she be teaching this course'.
+Parameter Communication/Control had two items namely 'easily/comfortably manages/ handles (any misconduct behaviour) the students in class' and 'language/words/gestures/sound is loud & easily understood'.
+Parameter Euniv had two items namely 'course supplement on euniv is regularly updated with sufficient content (lecture schedule, PPT, Pdf, student notes, video lectures)' and 'takes tests, assignments etc. on euniv'.
+Parameter Overall Rating consisted of two items 'should he/she be teaching this course to the next set of students' and 'what is your overall rating for the teacher with respect to this course'.

 All the questions were asked on a Likert scale consisting of five categories namely: strongly disagree, disagree, neutral, agree and strongly agree.
 One question of the overall rating parameter consisted of responses ranging from 1 star to 5 stars.
-There was also one open-ended question in the form which asked about any other suggestions or comments of the students.
+There was also one open ended question in the form which asked about any other suggestions or comments of the students.
 All the responses of the students were anonymous in order to make the process fair.
 The process of taking students' feedback is run at the end of the semester wherein each class is given an IT lab slot (date and time) during which they give the feedback of the respective course teachers.
 The data thus generated was analyzed by the centralized IT department of the university.
 From the analysis of the student feedback data of the year 2016-17, it was seen that all the faculty members of the university had a consolidated average score ranging from 3.26 to 4.87 (Refer images below).
 This implied that most of the faculty members had an above average feedback.

-Sample Feedback

-Mode: Anonymous There are required fields in this form marked .

-General

-Regular and punctual in taking the classes.

-- O Strongly Disagree

-- O Disagree

-- O Neutral

-- O Agree

-- Strongly Agree

-Content

-Has good subject matter knowledge/ command over the subject.

-- O Strongly Disagree

-- O Disagree

-- O Neutral

-- O Agree

-- O Strongly Agree

-Subject or the topic is presented systematically, clearly & according to the lecture schedule.

-- O Strongly Disagree

-- O Disagree

-- O Neutral

-- O Agree

-- O Strongly Agree

-Pedagogy

-Encourage student participation and class discussions.

-- O Strongly Disagree

-- O Disagree

-- Neutral

-- Agree

-- Strongly Agree

-Use of PPT's/ audio-visual aids/ examples/ diagrams.

-- O Strongly Disagree

-- O Disagree

-- O Neutral

-- O Agree

-- O Strongly Agree

-Communication/Control

-Easily/ comfortably manages/ handles (any misconduct/ misbehavior) the students in class

-- O Strongly Disagree

-- O Disagree

-- O Neutral

-- O Agree

-- O Strongly Agree

-Language/ Words/ Gestures/ Sound is loud and clear & easily understood.

-- O Strongly Disagree

-- O Disagree

-- O Neutral

-- O Agree

-- O Strongly Agree

-eUniv

-Course supplement on eUniv is regularly updated with sufficient content (Lecture Schedule, PPT, PDF, Student notes, Video Lectures)

-- O Strongly Disagree

-- O Disagree

-- O Neutral

-- O Agree

-- O Strongly Agree

-Takes tests, assignments etc. on eUniv.

-- O Strongly Disagree

-- O Disagree

-- O Neutral

-- O Agree

-- O Strongly Agree
+Sample Feedback Mode: Anonymous There are required fields in this form marked .
+General Regular and punctual in taking the classes.
+O Strongly Disagree O Disagree O Neutral O Agree O Strongly Agree Content Has good subject matter knowledge/ command over the subject.
+O Strongly Disagree O Disagree O Neutral O Agree O Strongly Agree Subject or the topic is presented systematically, clearly & according to the lecture schedule.
+O Strongly Disagree O Disagree O Neutral O Agree O Strongly Agree Pedagogy Encourage student participation and class discussions.
+O Strongly Disagree O Disagree O Neutral O Agree O Strongly Agree Use of PPT's/ audio-visual aids/ examples/ diagrams.

+O Strongly Disagree O Disagree O Neutral O Agree O Strongly Agree Communication/Control Easily/ comfortably manages/ handles (any misconduct/ misbehavior) the students in class.
+O Strongly Disagree O Disagree O Neutral O Agree O Strongly Agree Language/ Words/ Gestures/ Sound is loud and clear & easily understood.
+O Strongly Disagree O Disagree O Neutral O Agree O Strongly Agree eUniv Course supplement on eUniv is regularly updated with sufficient content (Lecture Schedule, PPT, PDF, Student notes, Video Lectures) O Strongly Disagree O Disagree O Neutral O Agree O Strongly Agree Takes tests, assignments etc. on eUniv.
+O Strongly Disagree O Disagree O Neutral O Agree O Strongly Agree